smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

-Although it is not shown in the AST dump, the there is an important node sitting between the ``FunctionTemplateDecl`` and the instantiation ``FunctionDecl``, namely the ``FunctionTemplateSpecializationInfo``.
+Although it is not shown in the AST dump, the there is an important node sitting between the ``FunctionTemplateDecl`` and the instantiation ``FunctionDecl``, namely the ``FunctionTemplateSpecializationInfo`` (FTSI).
 It is an element of the ``RedeclarableTemplateDecl::Specializations`` set, which itself is stored in the ``Common`` node shared by all redeclarations of the template.

-There is one ``FunctionTemplateSpecializationInfo`` (FTSI) record for each specialization of a given template in the translation unit.
+The FTSI acts as a parent node of a ``FunctionDecl`` that is a specialization of a template; there is one FTSI record for each specialization of a given function template in the translation unit.
 It contains these fields:

 * ``void *FoldingSetNode::NextInFoldingSetBucket``: